What Is SMS Marketing and Why Should You Use It?

 Increases in customer engagement, more conversions, and better brand recognition are just a few of the most captivating results.

 But is there really a huge advantage to using SMS over other channels?
-What is the real value, both long- and short-term, that your brand can gain from SMS marketing?
+What is the real value, both long- and short-term, that your brand can gain from SMS marketing efforts?

 That’s what we’re here to answer.